 Protect yourself - detect deviant behaviour

 The next layer is the detection of abnormal patterns on your company network.
 “When a zero day is abused, something always happens on your network that deviates from the normal pattern,” says Teusink.
-“Suppose there is an unknown or unresolved vulnerability in a browser, you visit a website and it is being abused on a zero-day basis, then the attacker can, for example, install a small program on your systems and maybe even a backdoor through which he can easily access it at another time. can go inside.
+“Suppose there is an unknown or unresolved vulnerability in a browser.
+If you visit a website and it is being abused on a zero-day basis, then the attacker can, for example, install a small program on your systems and maybe even a backdoor through which he can easily enter another time.
 If the zero-day hatch has been boarded up by the manufacturer, for example.
 A good detection system will immediately notice that a program is being written to the hard disk and that this is unusual when visiting a website.
 At that moment alarm bells go off and you can intervene.”

 Protect yourself – install all updates

 In the next step, good security software can also stop the things that happen on your company systems after the abuse of a zero day.
 “If a zero-day is used to deploy ransomware, security software can protect against it and mitigate the impact because the deployment can be stopped at an early stage.”
 Although you as an organisation can never protect yourself 100 percent, you are certainly not powerless against cyber criminals.
 “Not every vulnerability is discovered by cybercriminals first.
 Software manufacturers themselves are always actively looking for it and will send you an update to fix errors in the code.
 That is why it is so important to always install updates.
 That way you close one or more hatches in your software wall every time.”